Garyteck/gatsby-starter-netlify-cms/src/pages/index.md

         sale.
 The full price you pay goes to the artist.
     - image: /img/chemex.jpg
       text: There is also a nice coffee shop for you.
 Do you fancy that ?
+    - image: /img/blog-index.jpg
+      text: This is it .
+This is definitely it !!
   heading: What we offer
   description: >
     Kaldi is the ultimate spot for coffee lovers who want to learn about their